posm/OpenMapKitWebsite/_includes/Workflow.md

 Also, posm-build only gets the dependencies you need and downloads only the files you need, so the entire repo does not need to be cloned with git.

-Instructions for installing OMK Server on your development environment can be found [here](https://github.com/AmericanRedCross/OpenMapKitServer/blob/master/docs/development-installation.md).
+Instructions for installing OpenMapKit Server on your development environment can be found [here](https://github.com/AmericanRedCross/OpenMapKitServer/blob/master/docs/development-installation.md).

 #### Tested On